Steel-Cased Ammo: Steel Casings Explained

 Steel casings have long been manufactured outside of the U.S., with Wolf and Bear being the biggest suppliers.
 The domestic production makes this ammunition a cost-effective option, and makes it popular among target shooters and sportsmen all over the world.

-Today, steel-cased ammo can be found in a variety of calibers.
-The most common are 7.62x39mm and 9mm, but many other calibers are made with steel cases due to the cost effectiveness of steel versus brass.
+Today, steel-cased bullets can be found in a variety of calibers.
+The most common are 7.62x39mm and steel-cased 9mm, but many other calibers are made with steel cases due to the cost effectiveness of steel vs. brass.
 Hornady is one of the most recent manufactures to introduce steel-cased ammo into their product line, which seems to be a success.